2000 National League Division Series: Game 3

 The series shifted to Shea Stadium with game 3 starting at 4:20 P.M.
 (Eastern time), Giants starting pitcher Russ Ortiz stifled the Mets early, and had a no-hitter entering the sixth inning.
 He was staked to a 2–0 lead thanks to two leadoff singles in the fourth off Rick Reed, followed RBI singles from Bobby Estalella and Marvin Benard.
 In the sixth, the Mets broke through.
 After a walk and single, rookie Timo Pérez, forced into action due to a Game 1 injury to starting right fielder Derek Bell, blooped a single over third base to score Mike Bordick and put the Mets on the scoreboard.

 Two innings later, with the Mets still down by one run, pinch hitter Lenny Harris barely beat out the return throw on what would have been an inning-ending double play off Doug Henry.
 The Giants brought in closer Robb Nen, who had not blown a save since July to face Edgardo Alfonzo.
 However, Alfonzo ended that streak by ripping a double into the left field corner to score Harris and tie the game.

 The game continued on into extra innings, where both teams mounted scoring threats, only to be turned away each time.

 The game ended when Benny Agbayani blasted a home run into the left field bleachers with one out in the thirteenth inning off Aaron Fultz, capping another memorable postseason game at Shea Stadium and putting the Mets ahead in the series two games to one.
 Game three nail-biter lasted 5 hours and 22 minutes, it was the second longest playoff game by hours and minutes in Major League Baseball history at the time.
+Reliever Rick White earned the win for the Mets.